 Cause #4: Muscle Disorders

 Oculopharyngeal muscular dystrophy is nothing but just an inherited muscle disease that affects the eye movement and it may also cause issues with swollen eyes.
-Droopy eyes may be major symptom of getting drooped eyes.
+Droopy eyes may be the major symptom of getting drooped eyes.

 Another muscles diseases known as progressive external ophthalmoplegia, it takes place more probably in young adults and it may also cause bilateral ptosis.
 Some other associated problems are there that can affect movement in the eyes and there are some other symptoms as well that can include some muscle conditions of the eyes.

 Look Here For Eyelid Issues Below:

 Myasthenia gravis is an uncommon disease, where there one can experience weakness and voluntary muscles in the fatigue as a result of a communication problem between the nerves as well as the muscles.
 The symptoms of this disease may be increased in repeated muscle usage.
 However, there is no cure for myasthenia gravis and medication may only help to get rid of the symptoms but it cannot help you complete this disease from the root.

 Cause #5: Droopy Eyes in Adulthood